greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Specifies a list of SSL ciphers that are allowed to be used on secure connections. `ssl_ciphers` *overrides* any ciphers string specified in `/etc/openssl.cnf`.
 The default value `ALL:!ADH:!LOW:!EXP:!MD5:@STRENGTH` enables all ciphers except for ADH, LOW, EXP, and MD5 ciphers, and prioritizes ciphers by their strength.

-**Note:** With TLS 1.2 some ciphers in MEDIUM and HIGH strength still use NULL encryption \(no encryption for transport\), which the default `ssl_ciphers` string allows.
+> **Note** With TLS 1.2 some ciphers in MEDIUM and HIGH strength still use NULL encryption \(no encryption for transport\), which the default `ssl_ciphers` string allows.
 To bypass NULL ciphers with TLS 1.2 use a string such as `TLSv1.2:!eNULL:!aNULL`.

 See the openssl manual page for a list of supported ciphers.